The first self-amending cryptographic ledger

 Tezos has been in active development since summer 2014, when we suggested that cryptographic ledgers suffered from a critical governance problem.
 Our predictions were sadly born out with the Bitcoin blocksize blunder, and in the attempted bailout of the DAO by the Ethereum foundation.
 Cryptographic-ledgers need governance by consensus, not by roundtable.

 Tezos is currently undergoing testing and bug fixes to move out of its prototype phase.
-We are scheduling to release our alpha net in fall 2016.
+We are scheduling to release Tezos in Q1 2017.

 Tezos' unique smart contract language has full formal specification.